nguyenhoangson/Automation/README.md

-# ShellScript
+# Automation
-Shell scripts for common tasks
+Shell scripts for common tasks in Ubuntu